YueS31415/DataAnalystJobMarketProjectSQL/README.md

 3.**Most In-Demand Skills**: SQL, Excel, and Python are the most demanded skills.
 SQL and Python consistenly appear in top job/skill listings, marking their essential role for job seekers.

-4.**Skills with High Salaries**: Specialized skills such as svn and Solidity are associated with the highest average salaries, reflecting a premium on niche expertise.
+4.**Skills with High Salaries**: Specialized skills such as SVN and Solidity are associated with the highest average salaries, reflecting a premium on niche expertise.
 The data highlights the importance of acquiring specialized skills to command higher salaries in the job market.
-Professionals with expertise in niche or emerging technologies tend to earn significantly higher salaries.
+Professionals with expertise in niche or emerging technologies tend to earn more.

 5.**Optimal Skills for Job Market Value**: For job seekers with limited experience, SQL is identified as the most valuable skill due to its high demand and competitive pay.
 Additionally, proficiency in visualization tools such as Tableau and Power BI is advantageous.